Telford: Modern history

 The New Town was first designated on 16 January 1963 by the Conservative administration as Dawley New Town, covering 9100 acre of Dawley, Wenlock, Oakengates, Wellington Rural District and Shifnal Rural District.
 Development started, guided by the Dawley New Town Development Corporation, with the first homes on the new Sutton Hill housing estate being occupied in 1967.
 Initial planning and design concepts for Dawley New Town were produced by the Birmingham-based John Madin Design Group.

 The Minister proposed an extension of 12000 acre in 1968 (taking in the historic area of Ironbridge Gorge).
 The Dawley New Town (Designation) Amendment (Telford) Order was made on 29 November 1968, extending the New Town area by 10143 acre of "land lying within the urban districts of Oakengates and Wellington and the rural districts of Shifnal and Wellington".
 The Order also renamed the new town Telford, after the Scottish-born civil engineer Thomas Telford, who in 1787 became Surveyor of Public Works for Shropshire.
 Other suggested names at the time were Dawelloak and Wrekin Forest City.

 Most of the infrastructure was constructed from the late 1960s and throughout the 1970s, with the major housing and commercial development occurring over three decades up to the early 1990s when the Development Corporation was wound up to be replaced by the Commission for New Towns, later English Partnerships, and most of the property was handed over to the then Wrekin District Council.
 Telford was now 25 years old and was firmly established as one of the most important towns in the region.
+There is a Retail Park called Wrekin Retail Park in Wellington.